oleksay2006/nodejs-internship-1-task/README.md

 ```

 ## Usage
 Since the getIpInfo function is asynchronous, we get a promise when we call it.
-Therefore, we need to wrap the function in an asynchronous function and wait for the response using the await operator
+Therefore, we need to wait for the response using the await operator

 ```
 import getIpInfo from 'your-ip'

-(async function () {
-  const result = await getIpInfo();
+const ip = await getIpInfo();
-  console.log(result);
-}());
+console.log(ip);
 ```

 And then, to see your IP, open the console